-[FAQS about Fire protection requirements for energy storage power station projects]
+[FAQS about Energy storage power station peak regulation system]

 This is where the National Fire Protection Association (NFPA) 855 comes in.
 NFPA 855 is a standard that addresses the safety of energy storage systems with a particular focus on fire protection and prevention. [pdf]